ceichhorn/FastlyParser/README.md

 Short utility to reach out to Fastly and get information on your services.

-I first run the API call to get a list of services so i can save it and parse through it.
+I first run the API call to get a list of services and save it to a file, so i can parse through it.

 https://api.fastly.com/service